smbilal/CourseProject/CodeBook.md

 ##Tidy Data set

->*Total number of Records in the tidy data set:180*
+>*Total number of records in the tidy data set:180*

->*Total number of Features in the tidy data set:68*
+>*Total number of features in the tidy data set:68*

 >The complete set of variables along with their data types are below: